e-garzaelorduy/e-garzaelorduy/README.md

 ## 👩‍💻 About Me
 - 🌍 Passionate about **responsible tech** and **education reform**.
+- 🧠 Exploring the intersection of technology, policy, and education to create **data-driven solutions.**
 - 📖 Always learning!

 ## 💡 My Toolkit & Communities